 4. Wear a Life Jacket and Helmet at All Times

-While a personal flotation device won’t necessarily save your life, it greatly increases your chances of survival.
+A personal flotation device can make any time in the water safer and less exciting.
 Just make sure that you wear it correctly, which means that you must clip all the buckles.
 The jacket should also be snug enough that you can’t pull it up over your head but not so snug that you can’t breathe.
 To ensure it fits perfectly, asks your guide to fit your jacket.

 Regardless of the difficulty level of your rafting course, wear a helmet at all times.